-The goal of Upward Bound is to increase the rates at which participants complete secondary education, enroll in and graduate from institutions of post-secondary education.
+The mission of the MSU Upward Bound Program is to provide first-generation, low-income high school students with access to postsecondary education as full participants.
+Upward Bound seeks to increase the rates at which participants complete secondary education, enroll in and graduate from institutions of post-secondary education.
 The United States Department of Education mandates six outcome objectives for Upward Bound Programs:

 1. Academic Performance (GPA)

 2. Academic Improvement on Standardized Test

 4. Secondary School Graduation